Code:

 Executive Summary

-Besides, postgraduate courses about family farming and value-added markets will be organized in Argentina, Bolivia and Spain.
+In addition, postgraduate courses about family farming and value-added markets will be organized in Argentina, Bolivia and Spain.

 The technological solution

-Studies show the importance of collective and professionalized practices, the use of ICTs, the efficiency of inclusive territorial governance models and the support of various state agencies, the role of collaborative social networks and the articulation with conscious consumers.
+Studies show the importance of collective and professionalized practices, the use of ICTs, the efficiency of inclusive territorial governance models and the support of various state agencies, the role of collaborative social networks and the coordination with conscious consumers.

 Results